Twigg021/tModLoaderEz/README.md

 # Start Server (Auto)
 Each setting here should automatically pull from their config.
-If not set, it should ask the user
+If not set, it should ask the User

-1.
+1. Use steam server (y/n):
+2. Choose World (#/n): {If no config set, this will need to wait for the actual server setup to query, as it will show which #s are avaliable since they're pulled from found world files}
+   #: Move on
+   n:
+     a.
+Choose size (1/2/3):
+     b.
+Choose difficulty (1/2/3/4):
+     c.
+Choose world evil (1/2/3):
+     d.
+Enter world name:
+     e.
+Enter Seed (Leave Blank For Random):
+     Then auto select the highest number, since this will return to 'Choose World' and the highest number will be the newest world
+3. Max Players (1-16):
+4. Server Port:
+5. Automatically forward port? (y/n):
+6. Server password (press enter for none):

+# Start Server (Manual)
+Run the same set as Auto, but ignore config and ask for entry on everything